For teaching staff

 - Under the terms of the Copyright Licensing Agency Licence, all scans of book chapters and journal articles for teaching purposes must be provided via the Library scanning service.

 - You should only upload a PDF to a Moodle course if you know you have the permission of the copyright owner to do so.
-If you find a PDF available online, you should provide a link to it rather than uploading the PDF into a Moodle course.
-You can do this using the Aspire reading list system, or you can put the links directly into Moodle.
+If you find a PDF available online, you should provide a link to it rather than uploading the PDF.
+You can do this using the Aspire reading list system.

 - The scanning service is not usually available for material accessible online to Brookes staff and students.

-- Staff wanting a pdf of a book chapter or journal article for teaching should fill in a Library scanning request form (word) and send it to email@example.com.
+- Staff wanting a pdf of a book chapter or journal article for teaching should use the request option above.
 When we have completed the scanning, we will send you a URL link to the scan (within 10 working days, subject to availability).
 The scan is stored online in the Copyright Licensing Agency Digital Content Store.

-- You can put the URL link to the scan directly into your Moodle course or you can use the link in an Aspire reading list.
+- You can put the URL link to the scan directly into an Aspire reading list.
 To access the scan, you (and your students) will need to login with your Brookes number and password.

 - The service will operate under the terms of the CLA Higher Education Licence.